-Protein, salt, and other supplements will not be placed within 1⁄4 mile of water or any identified sensitive plant population.
-New improvements (e.g. pipelines, troughs, tanks, or fences) will be designed to avoid adverse impacts to any such populations.
+Protein, salt, and other supplements will not be placed within 1⁄4 mile of water or any identified sensitive plant population and new improvements (e.g. pipelines, troughs, tanks, or fences) will not go through any such population.

 All new or reconstructed fencing will be built to accommodate wildlife passage using a 4-strand fence with a smooth bottom wire 18 inches off the ground and a total fence height of 42 inches or less.